 Facial emotion detection's popularity comes from the vast areas of potential applications.

-It's different from facial recognition, whose goal is to identify a person, not an emotion.
+It's different from facial recognition, which aims to identify a person, not an emotion.

-Face expression may be represented by geometric or appearance features, parameters extracted from transformed images such as eigenfaces, dynamic models, and 3D and models.
+Face expression may be represented by geometric or appearance features, parameters extracted from transformed images such as eigenfaces, dynamic, and 3D models.